afontainec/chinchay-docs/docs/errorhandler/error-handler.md

   * code&Message: A javascript object with two properties: `code`, and `message`.
 This are the http status code and a friendly human-readable message expected to be returned to the requesting client.

   This is basically the only function of the ErrorHandler worth talking about.
-On previous releases this function was absent and ther where two separate function, `getHTTPCode` and `getHTTPMessage`.
-While they still exists (actually `getHTTPCodeAndMessage` call these functions) it's direct use is deprecated and the `getHTTPCodeAndMessage` function is prefered.
+On previous releases this function was absent and they were two separate function, `getHTTPCode` and `getHTTPMessage`.
+While they still exists (actually `getHTTPCodeAndMessage` call these functions) it's direct use is deprecated and the `getHTTPCodeAndMessage` function is preferred.